 Not only are the letters highly engaging, but they also provide a fascinating historical insight into that time of true austerity and fearfulness.

 October 2nd 1944

 I had lunch with Mr Coward who read me his new film that he wants me to be in.
 There is no getting away from the fact that it is a very good part and one I should like to play.
 In spite of the appalling-ness of Denham, the getting up at crack of dawn, the not knowing where to stay, the struggle with trains and buses I have found myself already planning how I should play bits and how I should say lines that I can remember from Noel having read it to me, in fact it has been whizzing round in my mind ever since last Friday.
-That is the trouble with being an actress, you do want to act even in such an unsatisfactory medium as the films, and a good part sets one itching.
-And it is a good part.
 It’s about a woman, married and with two children who meets by chance a man in a railway waiting room and they fall in love.
 And It’s All No Good.

 Audience Feedback to the March 2017 tour